 Could you use an extra $1000 a month?

-For many people, learning how to make an extra 1000 a month could mean the difference between barely scraping by and putting money away for retirement.
+For many people, learning how to make an extra 1000 dollars a month could mean the difference between barely scraping by and putting money away for retirement.

 If you break it down, an extra $1,000 per month is about $33 per day or $12,000 per year.
 That could go a long way toward: